 RIGHT-OF-WAY (ROW) - A strip of land that an electric utility uses to construct, operate, inspect, maintain, repair, or replace an overhead or underground power line.
 The ROW allows the utility to provide clearance from trees, buildings, and other structures that could interfere with line installation, maintenance and operation.
 ROW may include licenses, easements and other rights to access property.

 TRANSMISSION LINE - A set of electrical conductors that carry 69 kV or more of electricity.

-TREE - A perennial woody stem equal or greater than six inches in DBH.
+TREE - A perennial woody stem equal or greater than six inches in Diameter at Breast Height (DBH).

 SECTION 3 - FEDERAL, STATE, AND LOCAL LAWS